rohit0122/lets-validate-a11y/README.md

 # Lets Validate A11y

-Convenience & ease of use powered by the "Let's Validate A11y" tool and backed by the AXE-CLI.
+Convenience & ease to use, powered by the "Let's Validate A11y" tool and backed by the AXE-Core CLI.

 This tool helps you to validate the accessibility issues for batch URLs/files & generate the report in user-readable HTML format so you more focus on fixing it.